krishandeep17/smart-eats/README.md

 ## Getting Started

-To run this project locally, simply download or clone the repository and open the **index.html** file in your preferred web browser.
+1. Clone the repository onto your local machine.
+2. Open the `index.html` file in your web browser to view the website.

 ## Contributing